A Genetic Algorithm Approach for ImageRepresentation Learning through Color Quantization: Introduction

 \section{Introduction}

-It is known that the form in which data is represented can highly influence the performance of machine learning methods in visual pattern recognition tasks, such as Content-Based Image Retrieval~{\cite{Smeulders:2000}}, Object Detection~{\cite{Yilmaz:2006}}, Remote Sensing~{\cite{Davis:1978}} and Image Classification~{\cite{Lu:2007}}.
-In the last years, Representation Learning~{\cite{Bengio:2013}}, which consists on the process of using pattern recognition algorithms to find representations optimized for a given data domain and/or task at focus, has become a tendency.
+It is known that the form in which multimedia data, especially images, are represented can highly impact the performance of machine learning methods typically used in visual pattern recognition tasks, such as content-based image retrieval (CBIR)~\cite{Smeulders:2000}, object detection~\cite{Yilmaz:2006}, remote sensing image analysis~\cite{Davis:1978}, and image classification~\cite{Lu:2007}.
+In the last years, representation learning~\cite{Bengio:2013}, which consists in the process of using pattern recognition algorithms to find representations optimized for a given data domain and/or task at focus, has become a tendency.
+In fact, the current state-of-the-art methods for representation learning, which are based on deep learning~\cite{Lecun:2015} techniques, in many cases present considerable gains in terms of the image content description quality.

-The current state-of-art methods for representation learning, which are based on Deep Learning~\cite{Lecun:2015} techniques, in many cases present a considerable gain in description effectiveness.
-However, the use of these methods presents serious drawbacks, such as the difficulties in properly exploring its range of parameters and possible architectures, the superior computational time spent its training and the big amount of data required to produce efficient learning models, leaving space for alternatives.
+However, the use of these methods presents serious drawbacks, such as the broad range of hyper-parameters and possible architectures, the huge computational workload spent to train existing models, the big amount of labeled data required to produce effective models, and the need of specific expertise or training for properly designing, optimizing, and evaluating promising solutions.

-Existing methodologies for visual representation learning can be classified into two main approaches: those that learn representations from a feature set provided by a hand-crafted extractor and those that completely compose new ones without any prior feature extraction (from scratch).
-Following the later approach, complex multi-layered learning processes as the ones executed by Deep Neural Networks are not always needed in order to produce representative features.
-Depending on the scenario, the improvement of existent representations is already enough to fairly solve the task.
+Representation learning methods usually employ one of two main approaches: those that learn representations from a feature set provided by a hand-crafted extractor and those that completely compose new ones without any prior feature extraction (from scratch).
+The latter approach often leads to the usage of more complex and consequently costly methodologies, such as deep learning.
+Such complexity, however, used to be avoided in the generation of representative features.
+A few years ago, before the arising of deep neural networks, hand-crafted feature extractors were used to encode image visual properties (e.g., color, texture, or shape) into effective representations~\cite{Penatti:2012,DosSantos:2010, Penatti:2008}.
+In general, those solutions rely on less costly algorithms and do not depend on previously annotated datasets or time-consuming learning steps.
+On the other hand, these feature extractors are application-dependent, being less generalizable.

-Few years ago, before the arising of Deep Neural Networks, hand-crafted feature extractors were used in order to compose image representations \cite{Penatti:2012, DosSantos:2010, Penatti:2008}.
-Among them, the Border Interior Classification (BIC)~{\cite{Stehling:2002}} achieved prominent results, being in several cases more effective than its competitors~{\cite{Nogueira:2017, Penatti:2015}} and also faster at computing representations.
-This behaviour states BIC features as promising candidates for undergoing a feature leaning process and providing better results.